rcrisanti/wordle-player/README.md

 ![A demo of it in action!](images/wordle-player-demo.gif)

+## Sources
+Currently, the bot uses static text files as its dictionary & to know how frequent letters occur in the English language.
+Here are the sources of those files:
+ 1. word database comes from: https://github.com/dwyl/english-words/
+ 2. letter frequency comes from: https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html

 ## Stats

 I'll keep track of the stats for how well it performs on the daily official Wordle puzzle below.